Is Citric Acid Safe? What You Need to Know

 Beyond package labels, consumers can search the Safer Choice website to browse their safer products and chemicals listings.
 The EPA makes it easy for consumers to search by product type, offering an extensive database of Safer Choice-certified products.
 For consumers curious as to whether citric acid is safe, a simple search on this website yields a green circle, the EPA’s symbol that the chemical “has been verified to be of low concern based on experimental and modeled data.”

-It’s safe to say that citric acid is considered safe and an exceptional alternative to harsh chemicals.
+It’s safe to say that citric acid is considered safe and an exceptional alternative to conventional cleaners.
 It is effective, affordable and easy to find in many safer choice products.